alexjmiller5/BU-GCalSync/README.md

 # BHacks-2023

+# Initial Brainstorming
+-Alarm app with picture if you sleep in that’s sent to all your friends -Gardening connection to connect gardeners and farmer’s markets -SNAKE
+    -Snake game where to the tiles are musical keys – the score you get is based off the quality of the music -Snake game where the computer is trying to cut you off as another snake’ -Google calendar (student link chrome extension) → switch to this maybe? (pivoted to this idea) -Fashion matching app (initially selected)

 # Failed Idea: ML Color Style Image Recognition Mobile App

 - Our app would have the user take a picture of themselves in their outfit, and then the app would use machine learning to determine the color scheme of the outfit to tell them if the color matches